Digital-Business-Council/Digital-Business-Council.github.io/pages/digital-capability-publisher.md

 ## Open Source Implementations

-Known open source implementations (open source or otherwise) are listed here.
+Known open source implementations (accredited or otherwise) are listed here.
 Please modify this page and make a pull request to add your own.

 |Provider|Implementation URL|Comments|
 |--------|------------------|--------|